 - 1 cup diced green bell pepper

 - 1 cup diced onion

 - 1 lb. whole wheat spaghetti

-- Coat large skillet with nonstick cooking spray.
-Bring skillet to high heat.
+- Coat large skillet with nonstick cooking spray and heat over high.

-- Add turkey and cook, stirring occasionally, for 5 minutes.
-Drain and discard fat.
+- Add turkey and cook, stirring, until brown through (5 minutes).
+Drain off and discard fat.